 Why You Get Dizzy During a Hot Flash

-Of the many menopausal symptoms women will experience during their lifetimes, hot flashes can often be the most disorienting.
-These sudden rushes of heat can last anywhere from 30 seconds to 10 minutes and can happen up to 20 times a day or more.
+Of the many menopausal symptoms women may experience during their lifetimes, hot flashes can often be the most disorienting.
+These sudden rushes of heat can last anywhere from 30 seconds to 10 minutes, and can happen up to 20 times a day or more.
 Women experience hot flashes at different frequencies and intensities, but that doesn’t make them any less uncomfortable.
-And some women, experience more than just the sudden rush of heat.
-Some women have reported feeling light-headed, short of breath, and even dizzy during a hot flash.
+And some women, experience more than just the sudden rush of heat — they report feeling light-headed, short of breath, and even dizzy during a hot flash, which can be dangerous, as hot flashes can strike at any time.

 Your body temperature is controlled by an area of the brain called the hypothalamus.
-As women enter menopause, the depletion of the sex hormones, primarily estrogen, impacts how the hypothalamus regulates body temperature.
+As women enter menopause, the hypothalamus begins to regulate body temperature differently due to the depletion of the sex hormones, primarily estrogen.
 Estrogen targets a variety of cellular groups in the hypothalamus that help it register and maintain body temperature.
 When estrogen can no longer target those cellular groups, the hypothalamus becomes extremely sensitive to even the slightest changes in temperature.

-When the hypothalamus senses the body is becoming too warm, it will increase heart rate and blood pressure, both of which raise the body temperature even more.
+Because of the drop in estrogen and increase in hypothalamus sensitivity, the body overreacts to any sign that the body might be becoming "too warm."
+It will increase heart rate and blood pressure, both of which raise the body temperature even more.
 These increases in heart rate, blood pressure, and body temperature cause the hypothalamus to send signals to the sweat glands in the skin.
 These glands then start to produce sweat in order to cool the surface of the skin and bring the body temperature back down.

 What Should You Do if You Feel Dizzy?